-My name is Tara Thomas and I will be your child’s school guidance counselor.
+My name is Janice Gunnin and I will be your child’s school guidance counselor.
 This year, I will be offering individual counseling, small group counseling and classroom guidance lessons.
 I welcome the opportunity to speak with parents and students.
 Please call me with any questions or concerns.
 I look forward to a wonderful and successful school year!

 What is a School Counselor?